shailsirohi/quarkus-distroless/README.md

 # Distroless base image

-This project creates a [distroless image](https://github.com/GoogleContainerTools/distroless) suitable to run Quarkus applications.
+This project creates extends the project for creating distroless image for quarkus.
+The current project on quarkus github is broken due to cyclical dependencies as well as using Debian 9.

+Updating all the versions to latest and build for debain 10

 This image contains a minimal Linux, glibc-based system.
 It contains:

 * ca-certificates